oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### clientZoom (integer)
-Min. level to set starting layer for client dots on map.
+The min. level from which on the client dots are visible.
+Note that every level in between `clientZoom` and `maxZoom` (defined in `mapLayers`) has a negative performance impact.

 {% sample lang='js' %}
 ```js